Material Legacy

 How it works

 Each step generates a Word document with blank forms tailored to your situation.
 Fill them in on your computer or print and complete by hand.
-Zero digital footprint — the document is generated entirely in your browser and saved only to your device.
-No account, no cloud, no data collection.
+Browser-first privacy — downloads are generated in your browser.
+If you are signed in, your answers can also be saved to your encrypted vault so you can continue later.

 Learn more